zappar-xr/zappar-babylonjs/README.md

 The parameters passed in to this function correspond to the X, Y and Z coordinates (in camera space) of the point to track.
 Choosing a position with X and Y coordinates of zero, and a negative Z coordinate, will select a point on a surface directly in front of the center of the screen.

-To attach 3D content (e.g. BabylonJS objects or models) to an `InstantWorldTracker`, the library provides `InstantWorldAnchorTransformNode`.
-It's a BabylonJS TransformNode that will follow the anchor in the supplied `InstantWorldTracker` in the 3D view:
+To attach 3D content (e.g. Babylon.js objects or models) to an `InstantWorldTracker`, the library provides `InstantWorldAnchorTransformNode`.
+It's a Babylon.js TransformNode that will follow the anchor in the supplied `InstantWorldTracker` in the 3D view:

 ```ts
 const trackerTransformNode = new ZapparBabylon.InstantWorldAnchorTransformNode('tracker', camera, instantWorldTracker, scene);